 Open source helps when you need control.
 But open source does not mean compliant by default.

-Why open source helps compliance (less data leaves your servers)
+Why open source helps compliance ?

 Healthcare compliance is mostly about limiting exposure and proving control.
 Self-hosting can reduce the number of external systems that touch PHI.